 After a bit of an economic downturn and the decline in the price of computers and services, he closed his shop in 2012 and moved his operation back to his basement in Hampton.

 Today Pat continues to service around 1,000 customers a year, driving over 30,000 miles and treating customers the way he’d like to be treated.
 In 2016 he celebrated his 20th year in business with two nice events to commemorate the feat.
-He gives back to the communities he serves with donations of in-kind items, gift cards and monetary donations.
-The Computer Guy is a member of the Greater Franklin County Chamber of Commerce, Mason City Chamber of Commerce and Webster City Area Chamber of Commerce.
+He gives back to the communities he serves with donations of in-kind items, gift cards, and monetary donations.
+The Computer Guy is a proud member of the Greater Franklin County Chamber of Commerce.